jtomchak/real-world-react/README.md

 * Wire up redux in the index.js
 * Set App Name as Props with mapStateToProps
 * You should now see the app name displayed in your browser!

+# Part 02
+* CSS is imported via a link tag, check our index.html for deets
+* Created Feature Home and Header Component
+* Header has our navigation stack in it. sweet
+* Home has:
+    * index
+    * MainView that will have your global feed and popular tags
+    * Banner, that is just sweet.